peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * `EDecimal Exp​(EContext ctx)`<br>
  Finds e (the base of natural logarithms) raised to the power of this object's value.
+* `EDecimal ExpM1​(EContext ctx)`<br>
+ Finds e (the base of natural logarithms) raised to the power of this object's value, and subtracts the result by 1 and returns the final result, in a way that avoids loss of precision if the true result is very close to 0.
 * `static EDecimal FromBoolean​(boolean boolValue)`<br>
  Converts a boolean value (true or false) to an arbitrary-precision decimal number.